Malta to delay launch of EU anti-corruption prosecutor

 But its November launch now risks being derailed because of Malta, an island-nation that had initially refused to join the EPPO.

-EU states are required to nominate at least three candidates for the post of European prosector to liaise with the Luxembourg-hub.
+EU states are required to nominate at least three candidates for the post of European prosecutor to liaise with the Luxembourg-hub.

 Political independence and Malta